 In 2008 a BLM contractor brought in more equipment and completed a thorough characterization of the site.
 It was discovered that while fuel contamination reached to over 12' in some places, that no ground water was present and the plumes were not likely to spread further.

 During 2012 BLM contracted for cleanup of the spills.
 Working from an ADEC approved work plan, BLMs contractor excavated several hundred yards of petroleum contaminated soil.
 The excavated soil was placed into an adjacent "landspread remediation cell" and the excavations were backfilled using locally available material.
-Landspread treatment allows sunlight, oxygen, and microbial activity to break-down the petroleum over a period of time.
-This passive treatment process takes time, but in exchange is comparatively low-cost compared with more aggressive treatment processes.
+Landspread treatment allows sunlight, oxygen, and microbial activity to break-down the petroleum in a passive, controlled manner.

 Return to AFO Hazardous Materials Program homepage.